MarkTakken/kf2vecFSW/README.md

 Training a classifier model
 ------------
-To train a classifier model user can use the following command:
+To train a classifier model, one can use the following command:
 ```
  python main.py train_classifier -input_dir $INPUT_DIR -subtrees $FILE.subtrees -e 2000 -o $OUTPUT_DIR
 ```